 Competitions are not judged by whether dogs bring game to the table.
 That is for serious hunters, whose dogs must be trained and conditioned for work under any circumstances.
 That is what they were bred to do and what they must love to do.

 In our former lives, dogs could make the difference between living and starving.
 Today, dogs have the best of both worlds.
 They do what they were designed to do, and they get fed whether or not they bring home the game.
 At the same time, taking a good bird dog to field is a fabulous experience for the hunters as well.

 People who like to hunt, whether in formal competition or fun, must be in better physical condition than those who spend most of their time sitting down.
 Anyone wanting to participate in that type of outdoor activity must start months ahead to get themselves and their dogs into good physical condition.

-It’s too late this year to begin learning, but it is never too late to work toward next season when the leaves begin to change, the days grow crisp, and dogs can sense autumn in the air. —C.V.
+It’s never too late to work toward next season when the leaves begin to change, the days grow crisp, and dogs can sense autumn in the air. —C.V.

 Connie Vanacore is a longtime breeder of Irish Setters, the author of several dog books including Dog Showing: An Owner’s Guide and Who’s Who in Dogs, founding member and chair emeritus of the Irish Setter Club of America Foundation, 2010 recipient of the AKC Outstanding Sportsmanship Award from the Irish Setter Club of America, and 2014 inductee to the Dog Writers Association of America Hall of Fame.